Oreo Croissant Bread Pudding is a buttery, sweet dish with Oreo crumbs baked into the easy breading and drizzled with Oreo cream topping.

 You want to be careful about reheating this casserole because you don’t want to dry out the croissants and the Oreos.

 Microwave: The best way to do this gently is in a microwave with a damp paper towel on top (not touching the food).
 Place it in a container that is taller than your slice and reheat on 60% power for 1-2 minutes.

 Oven: Add the slice to a baking dish taller than the slice and add a bit of water to your slice (think a sprinkling of 1-2 tablespoons all over the slice).
 Then cover with foil and bake at 350 degrees for 10 minutes and then uncovered for an additional 5 minutes.

-For best results you’ll want to make a fresh powdered sugar drizzle for the topping (don’t worry about using more Oreo filling).
-Simply add powdered sugar to a bowl with 1 teaspoon of milk at a time until its a nice thick consistency you can pour over the warmed slice.
+For best results you’ll want to make a fresh powdered sugar drizzle for the topping if you’re reheating a slice (don’t worry about using more Oreo filling).
+Simply add powdered sugar to a bowl with 1 teaspoon of milk at a time until it’s a nice thick consistency you can pour over the warmed slice.

 For an even more unctuous topping try melted vanilla or Oreo ice cream (you will be so happy if you do this, it’s a ridiculously delicious way to top your dessert).

 HOW TO STORE OREO CROISSANT BREAD PUDDING

 - Serve: Your Croissant Bread Pudding can be left uncovered at room temperature for up to 2 hours.
 After that, you shouldn’t leave it out.

 - Store: Cover the Oreo Croissant Bread Pudding tightly in plastic wrap or tin foil.
 It will store well in the fridge for up to a week.

 - Freeze: You can keep the dessert bake in the freezer for up to 3 months.
 Let it thaw in the fridge overnight then reheat it in the oven for best results.